mpheinze/TSP-ACO/README.md

 # TSP-ACO
-Solving the Travelling Salesman Problem using an Ant Colony Optimization approach.
+Solving the Travelling Salesman Problem (TSP) using an Ant Colony Optimization (ACO) approach.